dansmyers/IntroToCS/Projects/3-Fantasy_Game/README.md

 ## Guidelines

 This project is intentionally open-ended.

-##
+You can choose the setting, themes, etc. based on your interests.
+If you want to choose something other than a [Standard Fantasy Setting](https://tvtropes.org/pmwiki/pmwiki.php/Main/StandardFantasySetting), you can do that.